 There are lots of ways to cut your carrots for this recipe.
 I always remove the green top and bottom ends first.
-There are some fun recipe ideas for carrot greens if you are inclined :-).

-Ways to Cut Carrots:
+Ways to cut carrots:

 - The first step is to add butter to a pan.
 Turn the temperature to medium and allow the butter to melt.

 - Whisk in the brown sugar, cinnamon, and water.

 - Add the carrots and bring to a boil.

 - Reduce the heat to medium-low and cook, covered for 30 minutes.